Stratford, London: Demography

+Ethnicity

-As of the 2011 census, White British is the largest ethnic group in the Stratford and New Town ward, at just 21% of the population, followed by Other White at 19% and Black African at 13%; other ethnic groups comprised the remaining 47%.
+As of the 2011 census, White British is the largest ethnic group in the Stratford and New Town ward, at 21% of the population, followed by Other White at 19% and Black African at 13%; other ethnic groups comprised the remaining 47%.

-Local politics

-Residents of Stratford fall into the ward of Stratford and New Town.
-They elect three councilors every four years to represent them on Newham Council.
-The next election is scheduled to take place in May 2022.

 Religion

 The two main faiths of the people are Christianity and Islam, with 8,106 Christians and 3,643 Muslims.